 The Allard III case may have killed one of the most valuable tools in a Michigan divorce lawyers toolbox in drafting a separation agreement after parties marry.
 Unlike a pre-nuptial agreement, which is entered into before a couple gets married and predetermines the outcome of a potential divorce, a post-nuptial agreement is entered after the parties are married.

 In the recent Michigan Supreme Court case, Allard v.
-Allard, the parties signed a post-nuptial agreement which provided among other things, that: “. . .certain property acquired during the marriage was to remain the sole and separate property of each party (i.e., part of the party’s separate estate), including “[a]ny property acquired in either party’s individual capacity or name during the marriage[.]”
+Allard, the parties signed a pre-nuptial agreement which provided among other things, that: “. . .certain property acquired during the marriage was to remain the sole and separate property of each party (i.e., part of the party’s separate estate), including “[a]ny property acquired in either party’s individual capacity or name during the marriage[.]”

 The Defendant in the Allard case sought to invade the plaintiff’s separate estate pursuant to Michigan Compiled Laws section 552.23(1) (MCL 552.23(1)) and Michigan Compiled Laws section 552.401 (MCL 552.401).